Balanga, Nigeria

-Balanga is one of the eleven Local governments in Gombe State￼￼, Nigeria.
+Balanga is one of the eleven local government areas in Gombe State, Nigeria.
 It falls under the southern senatorial district of the state.
 Its administrative headquarters is located at Talasse town.
 The LGA is bordered by Yemaltu-Deba LGA to the north while to the south and east by Adamawa state and to the west by Shongom, Kaltungo and Akko LGA.

 Geography

-Balanga LGA encompasses a total area of 1,626 square kilometres.
+Balanga LGA encompasses a total area of 1,626 square kilometres The average wind speed in the Balanga LGA is 4 km/h, while the average humidity is 17%.

+Economy

+The Balanga LGAs residents rely heavily on agriculture for their livelihoods, with crops like tomatoes, sorghum, maize, beans, and groundnuts being farmed nearby.
+Bentonite, limestone, granite, and topaz are among the mineral deposits in the Balanga LGA.
+The crucial Balanga Dam is located within the boundaries of Balanga LGA.

 Climate

 The average temperature is 35 C. The average humidity is 17%, while the average wind speed is 4 km/h.

+Temperature

+The temperature in Balanga is rising significantly due to climate change, and warming stripes show a trend in the right direction.

 Population

 The population of Balanga is estimated at 176,944 inhabitants with the huge majority being from members of the Hausa, Fulani and Waja tribes.

+Localities

+Towns and Villages in Balanga LGA.